1) A Common Misconception

 There is no right and wrong with respect to material selection.
 Paul will discuss the various options with you and it will depend on factors such as; your BMI, your Foot & Ankle function and/or deformity, footwear goals and of course your preference, in addition to any previous experiences with orthotics.

 Traditionally speaking, plaster casting was utilised to take an impression of the foot.
-The principles behind this was to ensure the clinician held, and somewhat manipulated the patient’s foot, to ensure a more neutral position could be achieved.
-This served as the ideal position or reference point, in which the correction (positive acting force) could begin to act against the foot, thus influencing the biomechanics.
+The principles behind this were to ensure the clinician held, and somewhat manipulated the patient’s foot, to ensure a more neutral position could be achieved.
+This served as an improved reference point, in which the correction (positive manipulating force) could act against the foot, thus influencing the biomechanics.
 The Podiatrist would ensure; the forefoot was balanced with the rearfoot, the subtalar joint was in a neutral position (or as close to as possible), the midfoot locked and the foot was then suspended to replicate the elongation that occurs during weightbearing stance.
 Paul has been utilising this method for 15 years.

 If you are privately insured for Podiatry Extras, it is worth checking if you are covered for orthotics and which type.
 Some funds will pay-out significantly on custom devices, but sometimes not on prefabricated.
 This can influences people’s choice.
 The relevant item codes can be provided by our reception team, or by Paul during your initial consultation.